 This museum contains a collection of models, photographs, dioramas, arms and equipment of the WW2 Allied forces.

 Arromanches 360 Cinema

-A new film entitled ‘Normandy’s 100 days’ is projected on 9 screens tells the story of the battle of Normandy with images gathered from around the world.
+A new film entitled ‘Normandy’s 100 days’ projected on 9 screens, tells the story of the battle of Normandy with images gathered from around the world.
 After the film groups can enjoy the panoramic view of the artificial harbour set up by the Allies from the roof of the Arromanches 360 Cinema.

 This great engineering feat built for D-Day sped up the unloading process so that allied troops were supplied as they advanced across France.
 The remains of this enormous structure can clearly be seen lying off the coast of Arromanches.